 In the example above HDS2 is the device class name established during system configuration for the Hardwired Serial Interface connected to the particular line you wish to use.
 DS/3000 opens the line and assigns a line number, #L3 in this example.
-This line number is analagous to the file number returned to you by line number is analagous to the file number returned to you by the MPE file system when you open a file programmatically using the FOPEN intrinsic.
-With your local session it uniquely identifies the particular line that you have opened.
-This becomes significant only if you open more than one communications line during a session.
+This line number is analagous to the file number returned to you by

-Now that you have acquired access to a communications line between the HP 3000 and HP 1000, you can proceed to log on to an RTE session, then you can:
+Now that you have acquired access to a communications line between the HP 3000 and HP 1000, you can proceed to \log on to an RTE session, then you can: